OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 2. Doing the experiment in the lab and changing the temperature.
 This is possible if the lab has an AC that we can turn on/off or change the temperature easily.
 You need to leave all materials, reagents and sensors in the lab at least 8 hours (e.g. overnight) before starting the calibration.
 3. Doing the experiment using a thermostatic bath.
 You need to leave the 0 and 100% solutions in the bath at least overnight before starting the calibration.
 In this case, because we won’t be able to use a magnetic stirrer, we need to be sure we place the end of the bubble tube in the bottom of the bottle/beaker.
 In situ intercomparisons will be required to find the outset of the sensor in different seawater conditions.
 Therefore, samples should be taken in the tank during the ballasting (if this is 1-2 days before deployment, no more) and at the deployment/recovery site (ideally at different depths).
-NOTE: A multipoint DO calibration is necessary to obtain new foil coefficients and that can be done at the manufacturer laboratories or in any fully equipped calibration lab.
-These values shouldn’t be changed otherwise.
+*NOTE: A multipoint DO calibration is necessary to obtain new foil coefficients and that can be done at the manufacturer laboratories or in any fully equipped calibration lab.
+These values shouldn’t be changed otherwise.*
 The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 mumol kg-1).
-We recommend to follow the GO-SHIP protocol described by (Langdon, 2010) and a well trained technician to do the sampling and analysis.
+We recommend to follow the GO-SHIP protocol described by [@Langdon2010] and a well trained technician to do the sampling and analysis.

 | ![100-0-calibration](images/100-0-calibration.png) |
 |:--:|
 | *Figure X: During 100% and 0% calibration.* |

 Issues with Winkler method at low oxygen concentrations (below 1 muM, some researchers consider that values below 20 muM shouldn't be use for the sensor calibration):
-- There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM (ref), the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
+- There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM [@Langdon2010], the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
 - Within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present other approaches for 0 % in-situ calibration [@Revsbech2009] and [@Thomsen2016].
 - STOX sensor, new lox-oxygen sensing foils (0-10% saturation) from Aanderaa.